 Despite these differences, both Facebook and Twitter can be valuable tools for building your community, and they can even complement each other in certain ways.
 For example, a business might use Twitter to share updates and news, and then use Facebook for more in-depth discussions and community-building activities.

-Twitter can also be favored to share updates and news with a wider audience, or to facilitate more rapid-fire discussions.
+Since Twitter is more about sending a message in a bottle, it can also be favored to share updates and news with a wider audience, or to facilitate more rapid-fire discussions.

 By leveraging the unique features and capabilities of each platform, you can build a strong and engaged online community across the internet.